 Winning her heart on their next meeting they soon entered a relationship, Brandon would write her love letters throughout their life together and she was the support system that helped him finally deal with the death of his father.
-Always together, it is said that Brandon got Eliza hired on to many of his films as his personal assistant.
+Always together, it is said that Brandon got Lisa hired on to many of his films as his personal assistant.

-First Brandon would take on his most iconic film role as "The Crow", Eliza once again became his assistant and the two anxiously awaited the day that they would be joined together only a week after filming was to end.
+First Brandon would take on his most iconic film role as "The Crow", Lisa once again became his assistant and the two anxiously awaited the day that they would be joined together only a week after filming was to end.

-On the 31st of March 1993, only two weeks before their marriage was scheduled to happen Brandon was mortally wounded when a prop .44 Magnum revolver misfired.
-Eliza was in Los Angeles at the time and when mutual friend Jeff Imada called her to tell her of the accident she initially believed that Brandon was trying to pull a prank on her.
+On the 31st of March 1993, two weeks before their marriage was scheduled to happen Brandon was mortally wounded when a prop .44 Magnum revolver misfired.
+Lisa was in Los Angeles at the time and when mutual friend Jeff Imada called her to tell her of the accident she initially believed that Brandon was trying to pull a prank on her.

 Being persuaded that it was not, she caught the first flight out to Wilmington and was there by his side when he died only 12 hours later.
-Eliza called for tighter gun restrictions on movie sets after his death and along with Brandon's sister Lisa fought for 'The Crow' to be released despite the tragedy.
-The film is dedicated to both Brandon and Eliza.
+Lisa called for tighter gun restrictions on movie sets after his death and along with Brandon's sister Lisa fought for 'The Crow' to be released despite the tragedy.
+The film is dedicated to both Brandon and Lisa.
 She married several years later.